andre-jar/Stick-Arena-Private-Server/README.md

 - Added a few example sqls to create example users.
 - Fixed a bug where you could not select an empty pet.
 - Users do not have a labpass as default now.
+- Prevent players from creating a room with the same name twice

 # How to set up